Scientific literacy: Science, society, and the environment

-Attitudes as part of scientific literacy
+Attitudes about science

 Attitudes about science can have a significant effect on scientific literacy.
 In education theory, understanding of content lies in the cognitive domain, while attitudes lie in the affective domain.
 Thus, negative attitudes, such as fear of science, can act as an affective filter and an impediment to comprehension and future learning goals.
 In the United States, student attitudes toward science are known to decline beginning in fourth grade and continue to decline through middle and high school.
 This beginning of negative feelings about science stems from a greater emphasis put on grades.
 Students begin to feel that they are achieving less which causes them to lose motivation in the classroom and student participation drops.
 It has been well documented that students who retain high motivation for learning will have a more positive attitude toward the subject.
 Studies of college students' attitudes about learning physics suggest that these attitudes may be divided into categories of real world connections, personal connections, conceptual connections, student effort and problem-solving.

 The decision-making aspect of science literacy suggests further attitudes about the state of the world, one's responsibility for its well-being and one's sense of empowerment to make a difference.
 These attitudes may be important measures of science literacy, as described in the case of ocean literacy.

-In the K-12 classroom, learning standards do not commonly address the affective domain due to the difficulty in developing teaching strategies and in assessing student attitude.
+In the K–12 classroom, learning standards do not commonly address the affective domain due to the difficulty in developing teaching strategies and in assessing student attitude.
 Many modern teaching strategies have been shown to have positive impacts on student attitudes toward science including the use of student-centered instruction, innovative learning strategies and utilizing a variety of teaching techniques.
 Project-based learning has also been shown to improve student attitudes about a subject and improve their scientific processing skills.

 Teachers can use Likert scales or differential scales to determine and monitor changes in student attitudes towards science and science learning.